menefotto/confparse/README.md

   not be considered a key value.
 - The Parser can handle bools, ints and floats (both 64bit), strings and string slices, as long as they are divided by columns.

-Empty line are ignored, whitespaces are ignored as well.
+- Empty line are ignored, whitespaces are ignored as well.
 It hasn't really been tested yet, it might have some bugs.

+#### Disclaimer
-Suggestion: do not use this software in a production environment, it's not even completed yet and hasn't really been tested.
+This software in alpha quality, don't use it in a production environment, it's not even completed yet and hasn't really been tested.